sizious/dc-chain/doc/mingw/mingw.md

 		git clone https://github.com/KallistiOS/dcload-serial.git
 		git clone https://github.com/KallistiOS/dcload-ip.git

-Everything is ready, now it's time to use the make the toolchain.
+Everything is ready, now it's time to use the make the toolchains.

-## About making toolchain static binaries ##
+## About making toolchains static binaries ##

-By default, all the binaries of the toolchain (e.g. `sh-elf-gcc`...) are dynamically linked, and that's the way that meant to be.
-The drawback is, if you want to use the toolchain outside the **MinGW/MSYS** environment and the binaries are dynamically linked, you'll have some error messages like:
+By default, all the binaries of the toolchains (e.g. `sh-elf-gcc`...) are dynamically linked, and that's the way that meant to be.
+The drawback is, if you want to use the toolchains outside the **MinGW/MSYS** environment and the binaries are dynamically linked, you'll have some error messages like:

 	The file libintl-8.dll is missing from your computer.